ABOhiccups/MSU1-PCM-Rename-Generator/README.md

-# List of ROM Hacks MSU1 Support:
+# List of ROM Hacks with MSU1 Support:
 - SMW2+
 - SMW2+2
 - Super Metroid and A Link to the Past Crossover Randomizer